-As a proud member of CRC Health Group, Sierra Tucson endeavors to ensure that all of our services reflect CRC’s dedication to providing clinically excellent care to individuals & families in need.
+As a proud member of CRC Health Group and Aspen Education Group, Sierra Tucson ensures that all of our services reflect CRC’s dedication to providing clinically excellent care to individuals & families in need.

 Each program within CRC’s nationwide network of more than 140 facilities is a unique entity with a specific client base and range of specialized treatment services.
 However, all CRC programs embrace the organization’s core values and adhere to a companywide set of clinical standards.

 The effort to ensure clinical excellence throughout CRC is led by Chief Clinical Officer Philip Herschman, PhD.
 Dr. Herschman, who holds a Ph.D. in child and adolescent psychology from the University of California, Irvine, has more than 40 years’ experience in the healthcare industry, including 10 years with CRC.

 CRC Health Group’s Deputy Chief Clinical Officer is Deni Carise, PhD.
 Dr. Carise has extensive international experience helping to develop national systems that integrate scientifically-validated tools into clinical treatment delivery.
 She is also a consultant, trainer and advisor for the United Nations Office on Drugs and Crime.